 nRF24L01 pinout, features, specs, working and Arduino connections

-NRF24L01 is a single-chip radio transceiver that uses the 2.4 – 2.5 GHz ISM band world-wide.
-Transceiver means the same module can be used as a transmitter or receiver.
-Power consumption of the module is very low, only 9.0mA at an output power of -6dBm and 12.3mA in RX mode which is even less than a LED.
+The power consumption of the module is very low, only 9.0mA at an output power of -6dBm and 12.3mA in RX mode which is even less than an LED.
 Its maximum range is up to 100 meters if used in an open space with an antenna.
 NRF24L01 pinout and specifications are given below.

 nRF24L01 Module